National Coalition Against Domestic Violence

 Illinois Department of Human Services

-We can help you meet basic needs, cope with illness, emergencies, or other challenges to self-sufficiency.
-Use this section to learn how to improve and maintain health and wellbeing.
+They can help you meet basic needs, cope with illness, emergencies, or other challenges to self-sufficiency.
+Use this section to learn how to improve and maintain health and well-being.

 Illinois Department on Aging

 The Illinois Department on Aging helps older people live independently in their own homes and communities.
 As the population ages, services and programs for older people must evolve as well because longevity means more when quality of life is enhanced.
-To best serve older adults, we must also serve their families and teach younger people about the realities of aging, so many of our programs have an intergenerational emphasis.
 Working with Area Agencies on Aging, community-based service providers and older people themselves, the Illinois Department on Aging strives to improve quality of life for current and future generations of older Illinoisans.

 Sexual Violence Resources